Olds, Alberta: Flora and fauna

 Olds has various species living in and around it including poplar trees and various wild grasses.
 Olds is an agriculture based town, so a large portion of the flora grown are crops of canola (Brassica juncea subsp. juncea) and barley (Hordeum vulgare).

 The majority of fauna consists of livestock like cattle, and poultry.
 Many surrounding farms keep horses and/or donkeys.

 Residential areas and neighbourhoods

 The town of Olds is surrounded by residential neighbourhoods with various styles of housing.
 There are several mobile home parks throughout the town.
+There are also many neighbourhoods such as the Vistas and Deer Meadows.

 Economy

-Olds Alberta has its own fiber optic Internet Service Provider called O-Net that provides gigabit speeds to its residents and businesses.
-The service cost the town about $21,000,000 to install.
+Olds had its own fibre optic Internet Service Provider called O-Net that provided gigabit speeds to its residents and businesses.
+The service cost the town about $21,000,000 to install and was sold to Telus Communications Inc. on Nov.
+6 2024 for $11,000,000 leaving the town with an estimated debt of $3,000,000 that the municipality says it plans to make “lump sum payments with the proceeds we have left over and service the remaining debt until what we expect to be the loan maturation date of 2031.”.

 Olds has a big-box retail centre which opened in 2008.
-It features a Walmart, Canadian Tire, Home Hardware and other major retailers.
+It features a Walmart, Canadian Tire, Home Hardware, Sobeys' and other major retailers.